AlexEshoo/modbus_visualizer/README.md

 * Full register address display (show what the full register number is)
 * Read Device information metadata
 * Unit ID Support
+* Settings save to and load from file.

 ## Developing